univec-ai/postvec/web/download.md

 The selector reads `univec-ai/stack` releases tagged `postvec-v*`.
-If packages later move to a dedicated repository or object store, the artifact identity and image-tag scheme remain the compatibility contract.
+If packages later move to a dedicated repository or object store, the artifact identity and image-tag scheme stay the compatibility contract.